nickfargo/will/src/acceptance.coffee.md

 ## Acceptance

-An **acceptance** is a `Deferral` that is both initialized and inherently finalized to its `accepted` state, effectively equivalent to an immediately accepted proper `Deferral`.
+An explicit **acceptance** is a `Deferral` that is both initialized and inherently finalized to its `accepted` state, equivalent in effect to an immediately accepted proper `Deferral`.

 See also: `Future.accept`, `Rejection`